Hyle-org/devhub-hyle/docs/concepts/proof-composition.md

 - Verifies that the caller blob explicitly listed it as a callee
 - Checks authorization logic (e.g., `transferFrom` checks for prior `approve`)

-This approach lets users delegate logic to contracts without nested transactions, maintaining clarity and flatness in Hylé’s execution model.
+This approach lets users delegate logic to contracts without nested transactions, maintaining clarity and flatness in Hyli’s execution model.